-The G4X 300ZLink Plug-In ECU supports several options for fitting of a IAT sensor.
-Either of the following options can be used:
+The G4X S15Link Plug-In ECU supports several options for fitting of a IAT sensor.
+Any of the following options can be used:

-- 1. IAT Through Expansion Connector The expansion connector provides ground and temperature channels for the connection of an IAT sensor.
-Note spare An Volt channels can be used as temperature inputs when a pullup resistor (to +5V) is added. - 2.
-IAT Through Fuel Temp Sensor Wire the IAT sensor in place of the fuel temperature sensor.
-This is connected to An Temp 2.
+- 1. IAT Through Main Header An Temp 2 is wired to pin 15 of the main header.
+This wire is normally used for diagnostics.
+Connect an IAT sensor between this wire and either pin 17, 21 or 29.
+Refer to the back of this manual for header pin numbering. - 2.
+IAT Through Expansion Connector The expansion connector provides ground and temperature channels for the connection of an IAT sensor.
+Note spare An Volt channels can be used as temperature inputs when a pullup resistor (to +5V) is added. - 3.
+Pin 16 on the header has a jumper setting 7 which allows AN Volt 4 to be configured as a temperature input.